+4.6 Definition:

-- 4.6 Definition: Policies are the regulations governing academic programs, curricula, etc. Policies are passed by the Senate and require the approval of the President.
-Resolutions are passed by Senate and express the will of the Faculty.
-They do not require Presidential approval. - 4.7 Format: The standard format for Policies can be found on the Senate home page.
+Policies are the regulations governing academic programs, curricula, etc. Policies are passed by the Senate and require the approval of the President.
+Resolutions are passed by the Senate and express the will of the Faculty.
+They do not require Presidential approval.

+- 4.7 Format: There is no standard format for Policies.
 Resolutions follow an accepted format. - 4.8 Procedure for introducing policies or resolutions to the Senate. - a.
-Proposed new policies and resolutions shall be presented to the Chair of the Senate for placement on the agenda.
-Policy proposals and resolutions shall normally be placed before the Senate at least one meeting before final action is taken.
-In exceptional circumstances, a first reading item can be moved to a second reading item by the following procedure: a motion must be made and seconded.
-This motion is debatable, not amendable and cannot be reconsidered.
-The motion requires a two-thirds majority to pass.
-If passed, the first reading item becomes a second reading item. - b.
-Unless referred to an appropriate standing or special committee, the original drafts of these proposed polices and resolutions shall be reproduced and attached to the agenda of the Senate meeting during which they are scheduled for a First Reading. - c.
-During the First Reading, policy measures and resolutions may be read aloud and discussed before referral to committee, or, if there is no protest, they may be referred directly to the appropriate standing committee by the Chair without being read aloud, or they may be read and discussed for informational purposes only without referral to a committee. - d.
-A Resolution may be added to the agenda as a First Reading item at a meeting of the Academic Senate if it is sponsored by at least one voting member of the Senate and a motion, not debatable, approving its addition to the agenda is passed by a two-thirds majority.
+Proposed new policies and resolutions shall be presented to the Secretary of the Senate for placement on the agenda.
+Policy proposals shall be placed before the Senate at least one meeting before final action is taken. - b.
+Unless referred to an appropriate standing or special committee, the original drafts of these proposed policies and resolutions shall be reproduced and attached to the agenda of the Senate meeting during which they are scheduled for a First Reading. - c.
+During the First Reading, policy measures and resolutions may be read aloud and discussed before referral to committee, or, if there is no protest, they may be referred directly to the appropriate standing committee by the Chair without being read aloud, or they may be read and discussed for informational purposes only without referral to a committee.